yd-zd/companion-module-zerodensity-realityhub/companion/HELP.md

 * **Rundowns** - Enable rundown control with playback actions
 * **Templates** - Enable template control with a dedicated template pool

-**Show Filter (Optional):**
+**Rundown Filter (Optional):**
-When the Rundowns feature is enabled, you can filter rundowns by specific shows:
+When the Rundowns feature is enabled, you can filter which rundowns appear in presets:
-* Enter comma-separated Show IDs or Names (e.g., "Companion, VS, 92")
+* Enter comma-separated Rundown names (e.g., "Main Show, Breaking News, Weather")
-* If set, only rundowns from these shows will be loaded
+* Only rundowns matching these names will be loaded into presets
-* Leave empty to load rundowns from all shows with loaded rundowns
+* Leave empty to load all rundowns from running shows

 **Auto-Update Options:**
 * Enable automatic updates for Nodes, Rundowns, or Templates data